britram/rains-prototype/draft-trammell-rains-protocol.md

   range of subjet names within a given zone in a given context.
 They allow an efficiency-accuracy tradeoff for negative proofs.
 P-Shards are described in detail in {{p-shards}}

-\[EDITOR'S NOTE: fix this up, give it context: Assertions are sorted lexicographically by their cbor encoded byte string in ascending order.
-That means, they are sorted by the following elements in the mentioned order: fully qualified name, context, type, object value(s), signature meta data.]

 ### Singular Assertions {#singular-assertions}